DigitalBrewStudios/.github/profile/README.md

 # DigitalBrew Studios

-We Brew Software (we make software)
+We Brew Software solutions (we make software solutions)

 # About us

-We have been founded and nearly starting a company to support our products since 2025.
+Welcome to DigitalBrewStudios!
+We specialize in crafting innovative software solutions, modifying games to enhance user experience, and providing reliable hosting services.

 # Our Products